Master of Business Administration (MBA)

 The program is designed to prepare you for professional careers in management of businesses whether you are an individual with previous experience or someone who seeks a career change.

-If you have not yet fulfilled the prerequisite requirements and are interested in taking these courses conveniently online, visit Stockton University’s Continuing Studies eLearning Program Website to register.
+If you have not yet fulfilled the prerequisite requirements and are interested in taking these courses conveniently online, visit the guidance sheet.

 BSNS 5205 Accounting Analysis For Managers

 BSNS 5245 Business Information Systems & Technologies

 MBA Electives: Students will choose a minimum of four electives at the 5000 level or above from among the following acronyms.
 With prior permission of your preceptor, students may also take up to two graduate courses from other Stockton Programs and/or pursue independent studies.